topcoder-platform/topcoder-x-receiver/README.md

 ```shell
 ngrok http 3002
 ```

-Copy the forwarding URL to set in `HOOK_BASE_URL` of topcoder-x in config.json

 ## Setup for verification
 Before verifying the tool, 3 service needs be configured and run them